ONG: Orthogonal Natural Gradient Descent: Orthogonal Natural Gradient Descent

 \subsection{Natural Preconditioning}

-For each new task gradient, \(\g = \nabla_{\w} \mathcal{L}_{T_k}\), we modify this gradient to instead be \(\g = \F^{-1}\ \nabla_{\w} \mathcal{L}_{T_k}\) where \(\F\) is an approximation of the Fisher information matrix, estimated for the current set of model parameters.
+For each new task gradient, \(\g = \nabla_{\w} \mathcal{L}_{k}(\w)\), we modify this gradient to instead be \(\g = \widehat{\mathbf{F}}(\mathbf{w})^{-1}\ \nabla_{\w} \mathcal{L}_{k}(\w)\) where $\widehat{\mathbf{F}}(\mathbf{w})$ is an approximation of the Fisher information matrix for the current set of model parameters.
 This step moves the parameters \(\w\) along the steepest direction on the manifold of the predictive distributions, which minimizes the KL-divergence from the conditional distribution parameterized by the previous model and ensures reparameterization invariance.
 The remaining steps from the previous algorithm remain the same.
-We still maintain a basis \(S\) of ``sensitive'' directions and project \(\g\) into the orthogonal complement of the span of \(S\):
+We still maintain an orthogonal basis \(S\) that spans the space of previous task gradients and project \(\g\) into the orthogonal complement of span(\(S\)):

 We perform the same parameter update \(\w \;\leftarrow\; \w - \eta\,\tilde{\g}\), and, analogous to OGD, once task~\(T_k\) converges, we extract each logit‐wise gradient \(\nabla f_k(\x;\,\w)\), precondition this gradient, project it onto the orthogonal complement of the subspace spanned by all previously added logit‐wise gradients, and denote the result by \( \boldu \).
 We add \(\boldu\) to our set \(S\), maintaining \(S\) as an orthogonal basis of “sensitive directions.”
 Thus, the set \(S\) thus spans the subspace of all previously seen \emph{natural} gradients.